cds-snc/docs/development/rfcs/0009-code-review.md

    input and errors?
  - Are tests checking at the right level?
  - Do the existing set of tests pass?
+ - If there is an instance created for the PR has the functionality been tested through the UI?

 #### Documentation
  - Does this change require an update to the README or configuration